dojo/framework/docs/en/testing/basic-usage.md

 The `harness` API allows you to verify that the output of a rendered widget is what you expect.

 -   Does it render as expected?
--   Does a child widget or element render as expected?
 -   Do event handlers work as expected?

-You can read more details in the [`harness` README](https://github.com/dojo/framework/tree/master/src/testing#harness).

 ## Functional Tests